LMS Jubilee Class: Preservation

-Preservation photos

 Model railways

 Mainline Railways' catalogue included OO gauge LMS Jubilees with Fowler tenders in 1983; in LMS crimson, BR green and BR lined black liveries.
 Mainline also had a limited availability of other OO gauge Jubilee 5XPs the same year; an LMS crimson model of Leander and a BR green model of Orion.
-Graham Farish have produced various N gauge Jubilee models, including (in 2013) 5664 'Nelson' in LMS crimson and 45572 'Eire' in British Railways lined green with late crest.
+In early 2008, Bachmann introduced a OO gauge model of 45611 Hong Kong in BR green livery.
+Graham Farish have produced various British N gauge Jubilee models, including (in 2013) 5664 Nelson in LMS crimson and 45572 Eire in British Railways lined green with late crest.